obonyojimmy/product-docs/doc/source/api_library/system_api/Galaxy/index.rst

 **Data Outputs**
 @@@@@@@@@@@@@@@@

+At this stage, the primary output of Galaxy after the VCFgenotypes tool will be the rsid data element.
 For now, the output format (JSON/XML) is unimportant.
+The rsid will typically be a string starting with "rs" and followed by an integer of varying length.
+An example is rs2383206.

-The important thing is that the output is transformed into the GA4GH standard with Groovy and/or stored as an annoted output file in S3.
+The rsids from the vcf file should be extracted and stored in the FHIR format along with the patient's data and for further processing.
+Any additional data we decide to store from the VCF file should be transformed into the GA4GH standard with Groovy and/or backed up as an annoted output (vcf) file in S3.

+The rsids will be used in future processes to determine the health impacts of each amino acid change at each location.
+There might be 20,000 to millions of rsids we need to process.

 **Required**

-* TBD
+* rsid - the reference SNP ID.
+For example, rs2383206.
+These represent the location of a certain amino acid (A, C, G, or T) on a chromosome as well as the identification of that amino acid and what the change is from the reference genome.